'Green Heart Project' to study plants' effect on local community's health

 The Green Heart Project involves planning nearly 8,000 trees and shrubs in six South Louisville neighborhoods and around Wyandotte Park.

-Researches with the UofL Christina Brown Environme Institute want to know the effects of plants on human health and air pollution levels.
+Researchers with U of L's Christina Brown Environment Institute want to know the effects of plants on human health and air pollution levels.

 They have collected health data from more than 700 residents in the area, along with air pollution levels.